h3rmanj/CSGOBeeper/README.md

 3. Play CS:GO!

 # Custom sound
-You can use any .wav to use as the notification sound.
-Just rename it to alert.wav and move it to the same folder as CSGOBeeper.exe
+You can use any .wav or .mp3 to use as the notification sound.
+You can also adjust the volume of the sound to play.